TI-Toolkit/tokens-wiki/tokens/ZFrac1⁄8.md

 # `ZFrac1⁄8`

 ## Description
 Sets the window variables so that you can trace in increments of , if possible.
-Sets TraceStep to  and ΔX and ΔY to .
+Sets `TraceStep `to  and Δ`X` and Δ`Y `to .

 <b>Availability</b>: Token available everywhere.